weimingtom/metamorphose/README.md

 # metamorphose
-Porting jill (Lua on Java) to ActionScript 3
+Porting jill (Lua on Java) to ActionScript 3.
+Project name is from the opening song of 'The Ugly and Beautiful World' (§≥§Œ·h§Ø§‚√¿§∑§§ ¿ΩÁ).

 ## History:
 2015-08-10: lua_call tostring() function before outputing.